 Make a habit of checking your cat’s ears regularly.
 A normal, healthy ear will be clean, dry and free of pain.
 The skin should be smooth, without any scabs, sores, or red areas.

-Abnormalities that may be seen in your cat’s ears include:
+Abnormalities that you might see in your cat’s ears include:

 - Redness or inflammation inside the ear canal

 - Scabs or sores on or around the ears

-- a discharge and/or an odor from the ears
+- Discharge and/or an odor from the ears

 - Swelling in the ear